sci-code-711/deadreckoning/README.md

 # deadreckoning
-Masters project AO35: "Trajectory reconstruction using Inertial Motion Units (IMUs) and the implications for Aerobots on Venus."
+"Trajectory reconstruction using Inertial Motion Units (IMUs) and the implications for Aerobots on Venus."

-Supervised by: Colin Wilson, University of Oxford, AOPP department.

 Included are:
 3 working copys of the deadreckoning code used during this project